GerardStarling/Reflections.md/README.md

 Today we mainly worked on our Folio and Creative pieces.
 I feel like i'm quite behind in producing my work, and trying to recall all of the procedures to produce a decent Twine work has been challenging.

+#### Week 10 Conclusion

+The culmination of weeks of exercises learning how to code have lead me to finalise my creative work.
+I can see now the importance of expermenting with various platforms to create digital work, which leaves traditional literature at a stark contrast.
+There are few, viable options when it comes to word processors and analog mediums.

+I think Stasis chambers was well executed given the time restraints.
+Collectively, we didn't really start working on our final projects untill halfway through the semester.
+With the general consensus being limited with their experience of digital writing, it would of been nice to have a bit more time to familiarise ourselves with our selected platform to produce more stylised works.
+I do however, understand the time restraints were reasonable and the most effective delivery method, as there was a lot of essential theories and basics to digest first.
+My aim this semeseter was to tap back in to personal writing and find a way to tell this story in an accessible way.
+I think Stasis Chambers conveyed what I was struggling to, and the overall experience creating this work makes me beleive I have learned a new and valuable skill, that I will return to using in the future.
+My biggest challenge this semester unsurprisingly, was creating a work about hidden illness under time restraints, whilst experienceing the same thing.